e7mac/dag-engine/README.md

 2. **Validate** the DAG — checks for cycles, unreachable nodes, dead ends, and non-terminating paths
 3. **Execute** — the engine walks from `start_node_id`, dispatching each node:
    - **third_party**: makes an HTTP call (or returns mock data in sandbox mode), writes response to `context["nodes"][node_id]["response"]`
-   - **branch**: evaluates conditions against context, picks the first matching edge
+   - **branch**: evaluates conditions against context.
+First-match by default; with `concurrent: true`, runs all matching edges simultaneously via `asyncio.gather`
    - **end**: terminates the path
 4. **Retry** — failed HTTP calls retry with exponential backoff (`backoff_ms * 2^(attempt-1)`)
 5. **Context** — a shared dict threaded through all nodes; templates like `{{context.sku}}` resolve at execution time